 POSB Everyday, Citi Cash Back and OCBC 365 are pretty different when it comes to their cashback rates and exact categories you can earn high cashback on even though they are all cashback credit cards.

 Choose Citi Cash Back or OCBC 365: The most fussy card amongst the three is hands down POSB Everyday as it is more restrictive — you get to earn more cashback only when spending at certain merchants.
-This is the case for online shopping, online food delivery and groceries.
+This is the case for online shopping and online food delivery.

 On the other hand, Citi Cash Back and OCBC 365 offer a more fuss-free experience for cardmembers as their cashback mechanics are much more general and straightforward.
 You can pretty much bag your cashback as long as you spend under those listed qualified categories and meet the minimum spend requirement for the month.

-SingSaver exclusive promotion: Get a Dyson V8 Slim Fluffy (worth S$549) or a set of B&O Beoplay E8 Sport wireless earphones (worth S$499) or S$350 cash when you apply and make a qualifying spend of S$500 within 30 days of card approval.
+SingSaver exclusive promotion: Snag an ErgoTune Supreme (worth S$599) or an Apple Watch SE (worth S$419) or S$350 cash when you apply and make a qualifying spend of S$500 within 30 days of card approval.
 Existing cardmembers receive S$30 cash.
-Valid till 31 July 2021.
+Valid till 31 October 2021.
 T&Cs apply.
 Pick your Citibank card here!

-While all three cashback credit cards require cardmembers to make a minimum spend of $800 in order to earn high cashback, things work slightly differently for POSB Everyday.
-Cardmembers can enjoy the SPC discounts and earn the 5% Sheng Siong cashback, 3% Watsons cashback and 1% recurring electricity bill and recurring StarHub bill cashback straightaway, albeit with caps on how much cashback one can earn on these spending (excluding Watsons).
+Choose POSB Everyday: Things work slightly differently for POSB Everyday.
+Cardmembers can enjoy the SPC discounts and earn the 5% Sheng Siong cashback, 3% Watsons cashback and up to 3% cashback on recurring electricity bills and 3% cashback on recurring telco bill cashback straightaway, albeit with caps on how much cashback one can earn on these spending (excluding Watsons).
+This is the case even if you can’t meet the S$800 spend requirement.

-Even if you can’t meet the $800 spend requirement, you can still earn cashback on purchases made at SPC, Watsons, Sheng Siong, as well as your eligible recurring bill payments with POSB Everyday.
-On the contrary, you will only earn the meagre base cashback on your spending with Citi Cash Back and OCBC 365 if you do not meet the $800 spend requirement!
+On the contrary, you will only earn the meagre base cashback on your spending with Citi Cash Back and OCBC 365 if you do not meet the S$800 spend requirement!

-Welcome Gift: Enjoy S$200 cashback when you key in the promo code 200CASH upon application.
-A minimum of one transaction on eligible goods and services must be made within 30 days of card approval.
-Valid till 30 Sep 2021.
+Welcome Gift: Enjoy S$300 cashback when you key in the promo code OCTFLASH upon application.
+A minimum spend of S$300 must be made within 60 days of card approval.
+Valid till 18 Oct 2021.
 T&Cs apply.

 If you’re not a new DBS/POSB credit cardmember, consider these promotions instead.